MallvenMa/blog/source/_posts/2015-04-01-how-garbage-collection-works.markdown

 ![serial collector][1]

-After the young generation collections, `Eden` and `From` will become empty.
-Figure 2
+After the young generation collections, `Eden` and `From` are empty and `To` holds all the live objects, `From` and `To` would swap their roles after the young generation collection, one of them will always be empty.

 ![serial collector after][2]

 `From` and `To` will change their role after the young generation collection, one of them will always empty.